Nervosys/Botnix/docs/stdenv/cross-compilation.chapter.md

 While one is free to pass both parameters in full, there's a lot of logic to fill in missing fields.
 As discussed in the previous section, only one of `system`, `config`, and `parsed` is needed to infer the other two.
 Additionally, `libc` will be inferred from `parse`.
 Finally, `localSystem.system` is also _impurely_ inferred based on the platform evaluation occurs.
 This means it is often not necessary to pass `localSystem` at all, as in the command-line example in the previous paragraph.

 ::: {.note}
-Many sources (manual, wiki, etc) probably mention passing `system`, `platform`, along with the optional `crossSystem` to Nixpkgs: `import <nixpkgs> { system = ..; platform = ..; crossSystem = ..; }`.
+Many sources (manual, wiki, etc) probably mention passing `system`, `platform`, along with the optional `crossSystem` to Botpkgs: `import <nixpkgs> { system = ..; platform = ..; crossSystem = ..; }`.
 Passing those two instead of `localSystem` is still supported for compatibility, but is discouraged.
 Indeed, much of the inference we do for these parameters is motivated by compatibility as much as convenience.
 :::

 One would think that `localSystem` and `crossSystem` overlap horribly with the three `*Platforms` (`buildPlatform`, `hostPlatform,` and `targetPlatform`; see `stage.nix` or the manual).
 Actually, those identifiers are purposefully not used here to draw a subtle but important distinction: While the granularity of having 3 platforms is necessary to properly *build* packages, it is overkill for specifying the user's *intent* when making a build plan or package set.
 A simple "build vs deploy" dichotomy is adequate: the sliding window principle described in the previous section shows how to interpolate between the these two "end points" to get the 3 platform triple for each bootstrapping stage.
 That means for any package a given package set, even those not bound on the top level but only reachable via dependencies or `buildPackages`, the three platforms will be defined as one of `localSystem` or `crossSystem`, with the former replacing the latter as one traverses build-time dependencies.
 A last simple difference is that `crossSystem` should be null when one doesn't want to cross-compile, while the `*Platform`s are always non-null. `localSystem` is always non-null.